joebertj/katacoda-scenarios/centreon/step1.md

 http://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/centreon

 For File or Directory 'not found' errors, use /usr/lib as a prefix for directories as what was configured in cmake.
+Supply the password for MariaDB earlier.
+Leave the non-required fields as blank.
 Just click Next until you finish.